 Trusted by 3PLs managing multi-client fulfillment

-Track receiving, storage, pick and pack, returns, kitting, special handling, and custom client charges in one 3PL billing software.
-Fulfillor connects warehouse activity with client invoicing, so teams can reduce spreadsheet work, billing errors, and missed charges.
+Track receiving, storage, pick and pack, returns, kitting, special handling, and custom client charges in one 3PL billing and invoicing software.
+Fulfillor connects warehouse activity with client invoicing so teams can reduce spreadsheet work, billing errors, and missed charges.

 3PL billing gets messy when each client has different rate cards, storage rules, receiving fees, pick and pack charges, return handling costs, and custom service agreements.